-The trek to Rakaposhi Base Camp was the perfect break from the cycle tour and enabled me to experience more of the natural beauty that Pakistan has to offer, the only regret was that Jacob couldn’t join the adventure, although he was having a Pakistani adventure of his own in Islamabad.
-The 14 hour taxi ride from Gilgit to Islamabad had taken it’s toll, he rolled into the capital at a very late hour, fortunately finding a hotel with all the necessary amenities.
+The trek to Rakaposhi Base Camp was the perfect break from the cycle tour and enabled me to experience more of the natural beauty that Pakistan has to offer, the only regret was that Jacob was unable to join the adventure, although he was having a Pakistani adventure of his own in Islamabad.
+The 14 hour taxi ride from Gilgit to Islamabad had taken its toll, he rolled into the capital at a very late hour, fortunately finding a hotel with all the necessary amenities.
 It didn’t take Jacob long to determine the formalities of submitting a tourist visa extension application, which it turns out could be extended for up to six months for no charge, though it would take a few days to process meaning Jacob had time to kill.

 Pakistani people can be extremely helpful most of the time and Jacob had made a friend of his own in the capital who simply wouldn’t leave him alone.
 Initially his new companion was a great help and invited Jacob to join him for lunch.
 It soon became evident that he had in fact been recruited to join property development business meetings.
-Whilst Jacob wasn’t so hot in the meetings, the heat of Islamabad meant that his one and only change of clothes soon became saturated, leaving him visibly and uncomfortably moist.
+Whilst Jacob wasn’t so hot in the meetings, the heat of Islamabad meant that his one and only change of clothes soon became saturated, leaving him uncomfortably and visibly moist.
 Despite feeling the awkward Englishman or perhaps the latest office attraction, the air conditioning provided some much needed respite.
-After the second day of business meetings Jacob seemingly decided that the property development industry wasn’t his fortè and endless hours spent sat at the back off an office was becoming quite awkward.
+After the second day of business meetings Jacob decided that the property development industry wasn’t his fortè and endless hours spent sat at the back off an office was becoming quite awkward.
 He spent the next few days exploring the capital, though his new business partner couldn’t fathom why he had decided to spend this time apart.
-Jacob’s whatsapp inbox was flooded with messages, his new companion was clearly concerned about his whereabouts, so much so that he visited Jacobs hotel three times one afternoon in an attempt to track him down.
+Jacob’s WhatsApp inbox was flooded with messages, his new companion was clearly concerned about his whereabouts, so much so that he visited Jacob’s hotel three times one afternoon in an attempt to track him down.
 When Jacob was finally back in possession of his passport he was glad to get on a plane and fly back to Gilgit to continue the tour.

-The next morning we were ready to leave and wave Gilgit goodbye to continue South down the Karakoram Highway.
+The next morning we were ready to leave and wave Gilgit goodbye to continue south along the Karakoram Highway.
 We cycled through a small village, Jaglot, where we stopped for lunch and sheltered from the soaring midday heat.
-We finished our mixed vegetable curry and sat in the relatively cool restaurant for over an hour, the owner must have realised that we were waiting for the stifling temperatures to subside, he asked if we would like a ‘room’ to rest in.
+We finished our mixed vegetable curry and sat in the relatively cool restaurant for over an hour, the owner must have realised that we were waiting for the stifling temperatures to subside, he asked if we would like a “room” to rest in.
 We weren’t entirely sure what he meant by this so Jacob volunteered to investigate.
 He kindly opened up a carpeted store room, arranged a series of pillows and set up a gargantuan air conditioning unit that sounded more like a 747 jet engine.
 Despite the roar, we were extremely grateful for the offer and gladly lay down for an hour.
-Feeling we needed to press on, we continued our way, the relentless sun still beating down on us.
-We passed the somewhat barren and nondecript, yet iconic point where the worlds three greatest mountain ranges meet, the Karakoram, Hindukush and the Himalayas.
-This is also the meeting point of the Indus River, that springs from the Tibetan plateau and flows the length of Pakistan to the Arabian Sea, is met by the Gilgit River, one of its main tributaries.
+Feeling we needed to press on, we continued on our way, the relentless sun still beating down on us.
+We passed the somewhat barren and nondescript, yet iconic point where the worlds three greatest mountain ranges meet, the Karakoram, Hindukush and the Himalayas.
+This was also the meeting point of the Indus River, that springs from the Tibetan plateau and flows the length of Pakistan to the Arabian Sea, is met by the Gilgit River, one of its main tributaries.
 Just around the corner we had our first glimpse of Nanga Parbat, the world’s 9th highest mountain.

-Hot, sweaty and mouths parched we rode south along the Karakoram Highway, the temperature, reluctant to abate.
+Hot, sweaty and parched we rode south along the Karakoram Highway, the temperature, reluctant to abate.
 To our astonishment, as we cycled around a corner, the road bridged over a minor tributary to the Indus River and we heard splashing and laughter, then the painted words of ‘Spring Resort‘ jumped out from the side of a cream building hosting rows of tables, chairs and parasols.
 Not quite the luxurious ‘Resort‘ that one would expect, but it was a place for people to wash, clean and enjoy themselves in the cool glacial melt water.
-We simply couldn’t resist.
-We rolled our bikes down to the rivers edge which, as always and as expected attracted quite a crowd.
+We simply could not resist.
+We rolled our bikes down to the rivers edge which, as always and as expected, attracted quite a crowd.
 Two white men with razor sharp tan lines stripped down to their shorts, tiptoed into the clear, flowing water and dunked themselves, simply sensational.
 Exactly what we needed, washing away the sweat and grime and refreshing our souls.
 Having the chance to bathe or swim in wild waters is such a liberation.
 After a few topless selfies we dried naturally by the waters edge, the only problem was how to get changed with 30 men and boys watching like hawks.
 With no Urdu to English translators we tried to communicate with elaborate hand signals that we were about to unveil ourselves but they didn’t flinch.
 Unwilling to offer a moment of privacy, we had no choice but to change out in the open whilst trying cover our pearly white behinds and retain a sliver of dignity.

 I should probably note here that being an ex-firefighter, setting up a petrol fueled camping stove on the coffee table of a hotel room surrounded by combustible materials is perhaps not the best way to assert fire safety practises.
-Though after an almost non-existent risk assessment, the risk vs reward spectrum swung largely in favour of a fresh coffee and breakfast in bed.
+Though, after an almost non-existent risk assessment, the risk vs reward spectrum swung largely in favour of a fresh coffee and breakfast in bed.
 Though perhaps the local electrician would increase his life expectancy and benefit from a health and safety briefing of sorts.

-After a well earned lazy morning Jacob and I packed our day packs in anticipation for a few days off the bikes.
-We planned to spend some time hiking around the Astore Valley and Rama Lake.
+After a well-earned, lazy morning Jacob and I packed our day packs in anticipation for a few days off the bikes.
+We planned to spend some time hiking around the Astore Valley and visit Rama Lake.
 A few days that would grant us unimaginable views that I never thought I would see from the summit of a mountain that I had the pleasure of hiking to the top of.